-Opposition to the plans were led at the meeting by councillors for the Gillingham area Val Pothecary and Belinda Ridout.
+Opposition to the plans was led at the meeting by councillors for the Gillingham area Val Pothecary and Belinda Ridout.

 Councillor Pothecary told the online meeting of Dorset Council’s Northern Area planning committee on 24 August: ‘I believe the site is unsustainable. … Nothing has been produced to justify building on this site.’